TheRacetrack/plugin-docker-proxy-job-type/README.md

 in any programming language, enclosed in a docker image by Dockerfile recipe.

 ## Setup
-1. Make sure you have cloned the racetrack submodule.
-If not run: `make init`

-2. Install `racetrack` client and generate ZIP plugin by running `make bundle`.
+1. Install `racetrack` client and generate ZIP plugin by running `make bundle`.

-3. Activate the plugin in Racetrack Dashboard Admin page by uploading the zipped plugin file.
+2. Activate the plugin in Racetrack Dashboard Admin page by uploading the zipped plugin file.

 ## Usage